 November 3rd, 2014: My dad turned 88 and I woke up in the hospital after major abdominal surgery to learn that I had ovarian cancer.
 I was devastated.

-Ten days later, I learned that I was one of the lucky ones: my ovarian cancer was Stage 2 – I embarked on six rounds of chemo therapy, and now four years later, my prognosis is excellent.
+Ten days later, I learned that I was one of the lucky ones: my ovarian cancer was Stage 2 – I embarked on six rounds of chemo therapy, and now five years later, my prognosis is excellent.

 Most cases of ovarian cancer are not discovered at Stage 1 or 2, when the survival rate is high; most cases are discovered at Stage 3 or 4, when the prognosis is not good.
 Ovarian cancer has a suite of vague symptoms which means early signs often go undiagnosed.